mellowc0de/Bash_scripts/README.md

 \# Usage <br>
 \# first_script <br>
 <br>
 This template will be used in all bash scripts.

+For full instructions of the use of this repo, please follow the GitHub Wiki located at [Bash Wiki](Home)

 ---
 TO DO: